Report says Missouri lawmaker created false affair rumor

 The ethics panel did not recommend any further action against Miller, who is chairman of a House rules committee.

-Miller is one at least 93 state lawmakers across the nation who have been accused of sexual harassment or misconduct, resigned from office or had other repercussions taken against as the result of such accusations since the start of 2017, according to data tracked by The Associated Press.
+Miller is one at least 93 state lawmakers across the nation who have been accused of sexual harassment or misconduct, resigned from office or had other repercussions taken against them as the result of such accusations since the start of 2017, according to data tracked by The Associated Press.
 Many of those cases became public after October 2017, when allegations of sexual misconduct against movie mogul Harvey Weinstein sparked the #MeToo movement.

 The Missouri House had enhanced its rules against sexual harassment in 2015, after then House Speaker John Diehl Jr. resigned while acknowledging he had exchanged sexually charged text messages with a House intern.